dougeby/IntuneDocs/intune/apps-add-android-for-work.md

     ![Example - Approve app permissions](media/approve-app-permissions.png)

-5. Choose the how to handle new app perimssion requests.
-Thenn, select **Save** to save how new app permission requests will be handled.</br>
+5. Choose how to handle new app permission requests.
+Then, select **Save** to save how new app permission requests will be handled.</br>

     ![Example - Save new app perimssion requests](media/approve-app-settings.png)</br>